Around the Road in 8 Days – Iceland Ring Road Itinerary

 Stop 1: Þingvellir National Park

 On your first day out on the road, you’ll be visiting many of Iceland’s most popular destinations to kick off your road trip with a bang!
-Just 30 minutes outside of Reykjavik lies the Golden Circle, a collection of very popular nearby destinations.
+Just 30 minutes outside of Reykjavik lies the Golden Circle, a collection of a bunch of Iceland’s most popular nearby destinations.
 The first of these is Þingvellir National Park, home of Iceland’s first parliament and the continental divide between the North American and European Plates.

 If you have time, Þingvellir is also the place where you can famously snorkel Silfra, the lake that bridges the two tectonic plates.
 The water in Silfra is some of the clearest in the world and it is a truly special experience to swim between two continents.